pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 The capabilities of the Mongo shell include performing CRUD (create, read, update, delete) operations, querying and index management, user and database administration, and Javascript support.
 The commands are simpler and less verbose than calling upon MongoDB through the APIs, however the Mongo shell is not optimized for large-scale data processing, so APIs like PyMongo will perform better in this regard.

 Multi-line commands can be entered by pressing Enter to move to the next line, and then ctrl+Enter when ready to execute.
-This can be cumbersome for complex commands, though you can use <code>load()</code> to execute from a Javascript file.
+This can be cumbersome for complex commands, but you can use <code>load()</code> to execute code from a Javascript file, or paste in multiple lines at once.